KuntalDanech/spring-boot-docker/README.md

 # Spring Boot deployment using container based deployment (using Docker)

-Shows how to deploy the Spring boot app in a container based deployment framework using Dcoker.
+Shows how to deploy the Spring boot app in a container based deployment framework using Docker.
 Here added Docker file in the project file.
 After downloading run the below command using docker.

 Build a Docker image
 ```sh